Best-ways-to-digitize-photos-feature

 Then again, there are some great apps built into your smartphone and apps that you can download that make the scanning process so much easier.

-Even apps like Photoshop Express are great for doing some quick color correction and cropping on your smartphone scans not just to digitise old photos.
+Even free apps like the limited version of Lightroom or Photoshop are great for doing some quick color correction and cropping on your smartphone scans, not just to digitize old photos.

 Here’s a list of apps for Android, iPhone, and both that can help you in scanning physical photographs into the digital world.